IBronko/Cookiecutter_Basic_Data_Science/README.md

-# Cookiecutter 🍪
+# Cookiecutter 🍪 for a basic data science project

-Automate repetition away...
+I was tired of manually seeting up a virtual environment and installing the same basic packages/libraries for each (little) project.
+Then I stumbled over this tool called "Cookiecutter" that helps me to automate repetition away...

 ## Quick tutorial